IanBurke1/OS_AWS_Multithreaded/README.md

-# OS_AWS_Multithreaded
+# Operating Systems Project
-Operating Systems Project 2016
+For this module, I am required to	write	a	Multi-threaded TCP Server	Application	which	allows multiple	customers to update their bank	accounts and send	payments to	other	bank accounts.